-- Adoption application - Permanent SIN or Permanent Resident Card - In Canada for less than 1 year, an APS is required - Depending on the information, standard rates may be offered - If medical examination is not available in Canada AND amount > \$50,000: postponed after medical examination by a pediatrician
+- Adoption application - Permanent SIN or Permanent Resident Card - If in Canada for less than 1 year, an APS will be required - Depending on the information obtained, standard rates may be available. - If an APS is not available in Canada AND amount requested > \$50,000: case will be postponed.
+Reconsideration is available after a full medical examination has been completed by a Canadian pediatrician.